 - Gnosticism, Esotericism, Mysticism (GEM) Certificate from the Department of Religion.
-One-time stipend of \$5,000. - Instructor of Record in a Freshman Writing Intensive Seminar (FWIS) administered by the Program in Writing and Communication (PWC). - Tutoring work at the Center for Written, Oral, and Visual Communication (CWOVS).
+One-time stipend of \$5,000. - Certificate in the Study of Women, Gender, and Sexuality from the Center for the Study of Women, Gender, Sexuality (CSWGS).
+One-time stipend of \$5,000. - 3CT Certificate Funding Opportunities; Graduate Certificate Program; One-time stipend of \$5,000. - Instructor of Record in a Freshman Writing Intensive Seminar (FWIS) administered by the Program in Writing and Communication (PWC). - Tutoring work at the Center for Written, Oral, and Visual Communication (CWOVS). - Research Travel Support limited funds are available for students to travel to present at conferences.
+A Graduate Travel Request must be submitted prior to travel (see page X).

-Special Graduate Fellowship for Continuing Students
+Special Graduate Fellowships for Continuing Students

-Each spring, the department chairs are invited to nominate continuing graduate students for the following special endowed fellowships; the final recipients are chosen by the Graduate Council.
+Each spring, department chairs are invited to nominate continuing graduate students for the following special endowed fellowships; the final recipients are chosen by the Graduate Council.
 The amount of the fellowship and the number of recipients vary from year to year.